 During the last couple of years, eToro has become a wildly popular trading platform also for cryptocurrency traders.
 Whether you have made a gain or loss from your trading, it’s important to understand the tax implications and how to calculate and report your capital gains correctly.

 Because eToro offers both non-leveraged trading and leveraged positions, transactions on eToro need special consideration regarding tax calculations.
-In this article, we have explained that non-leveraged trading should be considered similar to ordinary trading on any other exchange by calculating the capital gains according to cost-basis rules such as the FIFO principle commonly used.
-On the other hand, leverage positions must be considered quite differently, and the FIFO principle cannot be used in the same way.
+We explained that non-leveraged trading should be considered similar to ordinary trading on any other exchange by calculating the capital gains according to cost-basis rules such as the commonly used FIFO.
+On the other hand, leverage positions must be considered quite differently, and the FIFO principle cannot be used similarly.

-You can sign up for a 100% free account, or first read more about how the software can help you with reporting your crypto taxes.
-Coinpanda supports more than 65 countries today, including the US, Canada, Australia, the UK, and almost all other European countries.
+You can sign up for a 100% free account or read more about how the software can help you report your crypto taxes.
+Coinpanda supports over 65 countries today, including the US, Canada, Australia, the UK, and almost all other European countries.

 Important message regarding eToro